tokongs/renovate-golang-major-issue/README.md

 ## To recreate
 1. Install two Go dependencies with outdated major versions.
 2. Import them in a Go file
+3. Group golang updates in renovate.jon
+4. Enable `gomodUpdateImportPaths` in `postUpdateOptions`
-3. Watch things break when renovate updates
+5. Watch things break when renovate tries to update multiple major versions